 Alternative regalia insignia authentic to the tradition of Saladin will be provided for Muslim members.
 In this way, both the Knights Templar and the Knights of Saladin wear the same matching uniforms, visibly declaring Christian-Muslim unity in equal partnership, while also demonstrating and celebrating the respective historical traditions which each represent.

 Click for a full presentation of Muslim Saracen Chivalry as Templar heritage.

-Click for information on Joining in Primary Membership in the Templar Order.
+Click for information on General Membership in the Templar Order.

 Henri de Curzon, La Règle du Temple, La Société de L’Histoire de France, Paris (1886), in Librairie Renouard, Rules 2, 14, 57.